Investigating the Design-Science Connection in a multi-week Engineering Design (ED)-based introductory physics laboratory task: Literature Review

 \subsection{Integrating Engineering and Science Practices}

+Though our context is an undergraduate first-year university physics course, we found it valuable to be guided by \textit{A Framework for K-12 Science Education: Practices, Crosscutting Concepts, and Core Ideas}~\cite{NRC2012}.
+According to this document `science' typically refers to the conventional natural sciences, including physics, chemistry, biology, and, more recently, earth, space, and environmental sciences, while `engineering' is understood in a broad sense as any systematic design practice aimed at solving specific human challenges.
+The report conceptualizes \textit{``practices''} as integrating both knowledge and skills~\cite[p.41]{NRC2012}, offering an in-depth exploration of engineering and science practices.
+The report asserts that incorporating engineering practices, the application of science, and the interplay between science, engineering, and technology is essential for all students' science learning~\cite[p.12]{NRC2012}.

-To enhance student comprehension of core scientific concepts, Cooper et al.~\cite{cooper2015challenge} advocate for the thoughtful design of learning activities and assessments that may enable instructors to obtain deeper insights into students' understanding.
+In agreement with the above-mentioned report, Cooper {\em et al.}~\cite{cooper2015challenge} advocate for the thoughtful design of learning activities and assessments that may enable instructors to obtain deeper insights into students' understanding.
 Building on this idea, recent efforts have increasingly emphasized that engineering practices are firmly grounded in science.
-The goal is to ensure engineering is not merely a ``build-test-design'' practice, but is a thoughtful and rational scientific endeavor~\cite[p.1, 3]{malmqvist2004lessons}.
-To reflect this spirit, pedagogical innovations should: integrate science concepts and Engineering Design, highlight real-world applications to enhance student motivation~\cite{redish2008looking, pintrich2004conceptual}, foster meta-cognitive thinking~\cite{campione2013forms}, and promote evidence-based reasoning~\cite{davidowitz2003enabling, hofsteinchem2004}.
+The goal is to ensure engineering is not merely a \textit{``build-test-design''} practice, but is a thoughtful and rational scientific endeavor~\cite[p.1, 3]{malmqvist2004lessons}.
+To reflect this spirit, pedagogical innovations should: integrate science concepts and engineering design (ED), highlight real-world applications to enhance student motivation~\cite{redish2008looking, pintrich2004conceptual}, foster meta-cognitive thinking~\cite{campione2013forms}, and promote evidence-based reasoning~\cite{davidowitz2003enabling, hofsteinchem2004}.
 These innovations can potentially facilitate learners’ identities as scientists and engineers~\cite{gee2014discourse}, and improve academic success~\cite{schnotz2009some}.
 Engineering design-based activities can provide an authentic context to promote science learning.
-Guided by this perspective, and as a departure from the much-debated (and criticized) `cookbook' labs~\cite{karelina2007acting, may2023historical}, we infused engineering design into the physics laboratory to foster the development of science and engineering practices.
+Guided by this perspective, and as a departure from the much-debated (and criticized) \textit{``cookbook''} labs~\cite{karelina2007acting, may2023historical}, we infused engineering design into the physics laboratory to foster the development of science and engineering practices.